Ibexian/EastMeetsKitchen/_posts/2016-09-28-vegan-apple-cider-donuts.md

 <img src="/images/229-12.jpg">
 </figure>

 But I knew when I got home that I wanted to make a vegan version of these guys.
-Because the store also had an ice cream parlour on the side, I saw them turn the apple cider donuts into apple cider donut ice cream sandwiches.
+Because the store also had an ice cream parlor on the side, I saw them turn the apple cider donuts into apple cider donut ice cream sandwiches.
 Ingenious!

 <figure>
     <img src="/images/229-15.jpg">
 </figure>

-So here's my take on fluffly apple cider donuts.
+So here's my take on fluffy apple cider donuts.
 Moisture was key because I knew since these were baked that it would have a hard time competing against fried donuts, so I wanted to concentrate on the light and fluffy airiness that are in fried donuts.

 <figure>
     <img src="/images/229-2.jpg">